moodyjmz/iss-track-react/README.md

 Things to consider:

-- Redo using TS - useful for the APIs
+- ~~Redo using TS - useful for the APIs~~
+- ~~Update to Vite~~
 - Remove console logging (!)
-- Remove dead code
+- ~~Remove dead code~~
 - Consider how to make API calls more consistent
-- More loading handling - hook into leaflet API eg
+- ~~More loading handling - hook into leaflet API eg~~
 - Tests
 - SWR approaches
+- Add line tracking for history - toggable
+- Add live site to github pages and add actions
+- Add extra map when choosing future viewing and jump to location

 To use: